 The Request shall include mandatory parameters which is Operation, To, From and Request Identifier.

+The Release Version Indicator parameter shall be included unless the primitive is being sent to a Release 1 entity.

 The Request may include the time related parameters which is Originating Timestamp, Request Expiration Timestamp, Result Expiration Timestamp and Operation Execution Time.